Eloi/ruby-challenge/task/YOUR_NOTES.md

 Just run `bundle exec ruby run_challenge.rb` in a terminal.

+Run `bundle exec rspec` to run the test suite.

 If bundle command is not found, execute `gem install bundler` first.

 ## Notes ##